oracle-livelabs/apex/bootcamp_crm/6-auth/6-auth.md

     !["data model created"](images/manage-users-nav.png "")

-## Task 3: Create Authorization Schemes
+## Task 3: Implement Role-Based Authorization (Admin Access)

+Now that authentication is working, you will configure dynamic role-based authorization.
+You will create an authorization scheme for the Admin role and restrict access to the Manage Users page and navigation menu.

 1. Navigate back to Page designer and go to **Shared Components**.